architjain/ws-lambda-at-edge/Lab1_Security/README.md

 ### 9. Validate the security headers are now seen in the HTTP responses

 You can validate that the security headers are now being added to all responses to your CloudFront distribution.
 You can use browser developer tools or a command line.
+This step can be skipped.

 ```
 curl --head https://d123.cloudfront.net
+HTTP/1.1 200 OK
+... <more headers> ...
+Content-Security-Policy: default-src 'self'
+Strict-Transport-Security: max-age=31536000; includeSubDomains
+X-Content-Type-Options: nosniff
+X-Frame-Options: DENY
+X-XSS-Protection: 1; mode=block
+... <more headers> ...
 ```

 ### 10. Rescan the website for security

-Re-scan the distribution domain name with https://observatory.mozilla.org/ similar to step 1.
+Rescan the distribution domain name with https://observatory.mozilla.org/ similar to step 1.

-Now you have 100/100 score! :)
+Congratulations, now you have 100/100 score! :)

 ![x](./img/security-good.png)